GrahamEckel/ml-regressions-py/README.md

 Completed:
 - Linearized Simple Linear Regression with Gradient Descent
-- Linearized Simple Logistic Regression with Gradient Descnet
+- Linearized Simple Logistic Regression with Gradient Descent

 To Do:
 - Linearized Multivariate Linear Regression with Gradient Descent